mrquantumoff/quadrant/QUADRANT-ID-TOS.md

 If you have any questions about these Terms, please contact us at quadrant@bultek.com.ua.

 By using Quadrant ID, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.

----

-Please let me know if you need any adjustments or additional sections!